fishpercolator/name.pn/README.md

 The user interface is derived from [Bulma](https://bulma.io/documentation/), in its modular Sass mode.
 The CSS is compiled in Webpack from the `app/javascript/scss/application.scss` file and everything it includes.
 Remember to include Bulma features before you use them.

-### Javascript
+### TypeScript

-Frontend Javascript is based on the [Stimulus](https://stimulusjs.org/) framework.
-You can create a new JS controller by adding a file to `app/javascript/controllers` and then naming that controller in your HTML by adding a `data-controller` attribute to the parent element of the UI feature you want to control.
+Frontend TypeScript is based on the [Stimulus](https://stimulusjs.org/) framework.
+You can create a new TS controller by adding a file to `app/javascript/controllers` and then naming that controller in your HTML by adding a `data-controller` attribute to the parent element of the UI feature you want to control.

-Javascript is bundled using [esbuild](https://esbuild.github.io/) (via jsbundling-rails) and is currently configured to transpile to target browsers with support for es2020 and above, even if you use JS features that are newer than this version.
+TypeScript is bundled using [esbuild](https://esbuild.github.io/) (via jsbundling-rails) and is currently configured to transpile to target browsers with support for es2020 and above, even if you use JS features that are newer than this version.

 ### Haml